How To Use Erlang's httpc Module

 Luckily Erlang has a builtin url parser function that will help with this.

-We will need another helper function to get the protocol from the URL.
+We will need another helper function to get the protocol scheme and hostname from the URL.

 case uri_string:parse(URL) of